 This is the final blog of my four-post series on configuring QuickBooks for use in a nonprofit organization.
 In my first blog post I mentioned that the very first step in configuring QuickBooks is to have a QuickBooks "implementation meeting" and I recommended using a questionnaire to facilitate the meeting and act as a centerpiece for determining key stakeholders and ultimate goals for using QuickBooks effectively at your organization.
-See my site for a sample QuickBooks Implementation Questionnaire you can use for this purpose.

 My second blog post dealt with setting up the Chart of Accounts in a nonprofit environment.
 The third blog post dealt with the two steps of setting up and using the Customer/Jobs and Classes utilities in QuickBooks to assist nonprofit organizations in reporting by Funding Source and Program.

 In this blog post we will cover the final two steps — coding transactions using the QuickBooks Customer/Job and Classes utilities and creating financial reports in QuickBooks for a nonprofit organization.
 Please join the discussion in the forums to share your tips on using QuickBooks at your organization as well!

 At this point, if you followed my suggested steps, you have accomplished the following:

 And all of this was done after you and your accountant had gained a complete perspective of your organization from the 50,000 foot level.
 The perspective that collaboration with your staff gives you allows you to see all the moving parts of an organization.
 It illuminates how information from the outside world comes into your nonprofit and what information is required of your organization by third parties.